-Experience has proved that if we do not rely on the workers, it is impossible for us to unite with the staff.
+Experience has proved that if we do not rely on the workers, it is impossible for us to united with the staff.
 The latter do not come close to us and wholeheartedly display their initiative until the workers' enthusiasm has been aroused and the workers have gained some success in production.

 The Central Committee has instructed us that to successfully manage factories and mines, we must exercise democratic management and conduct enterprise operation.
-Democratic management must be specifically reflected in "relying on workers and uniting with staff, especially in the three forms of organization - trade unions, factory management committees and workers' representative conferences.
+Democratic management must be specifically reflected in "relying on workers and uniting with staff, especially in the three forms of organization-trade unions, factory management committees and workers' representative conferences.
 Otherwise, there will be no democracy or democratic contents to speak of.
 At present, many factory management committees are nominal.
 Trade unions either fail to perform their function or are called by workers as "the shadows of military representatives".
-Workers' representative conferences are usually held only in times of stress and at irregular intervals.
-At these conferences, such problems as production tasks and the welfare of workers and staff are seldom discussed.
+Workers representative conferences, such problems as production tasks and the welfare of workers and staff are seldom discussed.
 Even if such a conference is held, it is the usual practice for a military representative or others to simply lecture them.
 This state of affairs must be changed.

 Enterprise operation can be conducted only on the basis of democratic management.
-It is right for the Department of Industry to decide to start from the two things - rationalization proposals and collective contracts.
+It is right for the Department of Industry to decide to start from the two things-rationalization proposals and collective contracts.
 These steps will arouse the wisdom and initiative of the masses and make cost accounting possible.
-If a factory cannot calculate its production cost, normal production and enterprise operation will be out of the question.
+If a factory cannot calculate its production cost, normal production and enterprise operation will be our of the question.

-It is necessary to organize labour emulations, but they can only be organized in factories where such conditions as production plans, raw materials and markets permit and the masses have been mobilized to some extent.
+It is necessary to organize labor emulations, but they can only be organized in factories where such conditions as production plans, raw materials and markets permit and the masses have been mobilized to some extent.
 In southwest China, most of these conditions are lacking.
 Therefore, emulations should not be held extensively for the time being.